All Episodes

 We're not willing to invest in our country, but yet we're letting everybody else in here.

-I mean, it's it's truly horrendous.
+I mean, it's truly horrendous.

 It is so sad.

-It really is mind numbing, isn't it?
+It really is mind-numbing, isn't it?

-If there's one person, if there's one person in that group of two hundred thousand that could do something like they just did in Orlando, or they've done in Brussels, or they've done in Paris or any of these other places.
+If there's one person, if there's one person in that group of 200,000 that could do something like they just did in Orlando or they've done in Brussels or they've done in Paris or any of these other places, if there's one person, you cannot let them in.

-And you know, his message today, Sean, so much of his message was America first.
+And, you know, his message today, Sean, so much of his message was America first.

-You know, And and and yet these proposals are on the table and it's really sickening to my father.
+Our wages have been stagnant for so long, and yet these proposals are on the table, and it's really sickening to my father.

 He doesn't need this job.